ligato/docs/docs/plugins/vpp-plugins.md

 The BD index can be obtained using the standard retrieval methods such as etcdctl get, REST, and agentctl and VPP CLI.
 Note this value is informative only, since it cannot be changed, set or referenced.

+---

 **BD Configuration Examples**

 **KV Data Store**

-Put the BD configuration data into an etcd data store using the [bridge domain key][key-reference].
+Put the BD configuration data into an etcd data store using the [bridge domain key][vpp-key-reference].

 Example Data: